openvinotoolkit/openvino/docs/ops/pooling/AvgPool_1.md

 * *exclude-pad*

   * **Description**: *exclude-pad* is a type of pooling strategy for values in the padding area.
-For example, if *exclude-pad* is "true", zero-values in the padding are not used.
+For example, if *exclude-pad* is "true", then zero-values that came from padding are not included in averaging calculation.
   * **Range of values**: true or false
   * **Type**: boolean
   * **Default value**: None